-Movies that have been adapted into Broadway musicals
+Movies that have been adapted into Broadway shows

 Learn more about all of the movies that have been made into Broadway musicals.

 Some of Broadway's most popular musicals all share a common theme: They're based on films.
-Whether it's a blockbuster hit or an indpendent film, Broadway musicals based on movies often bring a new audience into the theatre, as well as chart-topping hits to the stage.
-Discover all the movie musicals on Broadway you can see now, as well as recent musicals that have entertained Broadway audiences.
+Whether based on a blockbuster hit or an independent film, Broadway musicals and plays based on movies often bring a new audience into the theatre, and they often showcase chart-topping hits on the stage, too.

 Disney took audiences to "A Whole New World" with the 1992 animated film, as Aladdin and Jasmine went on their quests to find true love.
-The genie must have used one of his wishes on visiting Broadway though, as the stage adapatation of Aladdin premiered at the New Amsterdam Theatre in 2014.
-Aladdin follows the same storyline as its preceding film; the lovable street urchin Aladdin uses the Genie to win his princess, while Jafar seeks out the throne for himself.
-Broadway and Disney fans rejoiced together at the new musical additions, including songs like "Proud of Your Boy" and "These Palace Walls".
+The genie must have used one of his wishes to visit Broadway, as the stage adapatation of Aladdin premiered at the New Amsterdam Theatre in 2014.
+Aladdin follows the same storyline as its preceding film: The lovable street urchin Aladdin uses the Genie's magic to win his princess, while Jafar seeks the throne for himself.
+Broadway and Disney fans rejoiced together at the new musical additions, including songs like "Proud of Your Boy" and "These Palace Walls."

 A live-action film adaptation of Aladdin was released in 2019, starring Will Smith as the Genie.
 In turn, it's popularized the musical once more, with many "Arabian Nights" to come on Broadway.

 In 1994, Disney took us to the Serengeti via the silver screen, thanks to The Lion King.
 Inspired by William Shakespeare's Hamlet and with a powerful soundtrack to boot, The Lion King was destined for Broadway.
 Eventually, The Lion King made its Broadway premiere in 1997 and continues to dominate the stage today, having become the third-longest-running musical in Broadway history.